Apply now to join an interdisciplinary cohort of scholars building careers in the dynamic field of housing.

 The Kreisman Graduate Fellows Program creates a cohort of University of Chicago graduate students from across fields of study who are committed to pursuing careers in housing research or practice.
 The program runs for one academic year and is open to all Masters and PhD students at the University of Chicago, such as those studying law, policy, social services, social sciences, data science, and business.

-During the academic year, Kreisman Fellows take part in a range of professional development activities, including intimate lunch-and-learn meetings, site visits, and a two-day trek to a major metropolitan area to meet with housing experts (site TBD).
+During the academic year, Kreisman Fellows take part in a range of professional development activities, including intimate lunch-and-learn meetings with housing experts and skill-building sessions facilitated by UChicago GRAD.
 Fellows also receive a stipend ($4000) to support their professional development in the form of an internship or research project of their own design in the Spring or Summer quarters.
+Due to the ongoing coronavirus pandemic, we anticipate all Fellowship activities will be virtual during the 2020-2021 academic year.

 Selected Fellows are required to participate in the following activities during the 2020-2021 Academic Year: